nsrau/azure-docs.it-it/articles/resource-group-template-deploy.md

 <properties
-   pageTitle="Distribuire le risorse con PowerShell e modello | Microsoft Azure" description="Utilizzare Azure Resource Manager e Azure PowerShell per distribuire una risorsa in Azure.
-Le risorse sono definite in un modello di Resource Manager." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac" manager="timlt" editor="tysonn"/>
+   pageTitle="Deploy resources with PowerShell and template | Microsoft Azure" description="Use Azure Resource Manager and Azure PowerShell to deploy a resources to Azure.
+The resources are defined in a Resource Manager template." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac" manager="timlt" editor="tysonn"/>

 <tags
    ms.service="azure-resource-manager"